Ingalls Field Ecology Program

 Summer Field Ecology Internship

-The Yale School the Environment invites undergraduate students to spend the summer gaining hands-on experience in field ecology research through the Louise H. and David S. Ingalls Field Ecology Program.
-In 2025, the program will run from May 27-August 2.
+In 2026, the program will run from May 26-August 1.
 The Ingalls program is based at the Yale-Myers Forest camp in northeastern Connecticut.
 Interns are matched with professors, post-doctoral researchers, and graduate students on a current research project in field ecology.
 Working in teams, participants will collect and/or analyze field-based ecological data.
 In the process, interns will gain knowledge, and skills related to their research subject area, as well as to working outdoors.
 Housing is provided.

 Work - and life - is largely conducted outdoors during the summer in New England, which includes traversing uneven terrain, heat, humidity, rain, a variety of insects, and sometimes cold.
 Yale-Myers Forest is located in a rural landscape - though the cities of Hartford, Providence, Boston, and New Haven are within 1-1.5 hrs drive, the forest itself can feel remote, especially if you have not spent time in rural areas before.
 If you are interested in the program but uncertain about living or working with any of those elements, we would still like to hear from you!
 We are happy to discuss further about whether the program is a good fit, and how we might accomodate your needs.